About Tim and Gina

 - Real-Time Visual Team Scheduling.
 At the heart of CINCH CCM is the proprietary scheduling technology which creates caregiver assignments.
 These Assignments include the location of the client’s apartment, the duration of the visit and the specific tasks to be performed during the visit.
 Schedulers can get a big picture of all scheduled client visits in a daily or weekly view.

-- Caregiver Assignments.
+- Team-based Caregiver Assignments.
 Caregivers use a tablet or phone to see and document their assigned client visits for each shift.
 All caregivers can view and complete any client visit.
 This is useful if a caregiver is running late or unable to work their shift, the client visits can be easily reassigned to other team members working that shift.

 - Real-time Visit Completion Synchronization.
 When a caregiver clicks the client visit on their schedule at the start of the visit, the visit will turn light green to indicate he/she is with the client.
 Upon completion of the visit, it will turn dark green.